mabelsymes/Tic-Tac-Toe-using-C/README.md

 Place all files in the same directory.
 To run, ensure you are in the directory and enter "mingw32-make" into the terminal.
 You will need to have mingw32-make installed.
 I followed a YouTube tutorial for setting up my VSCode environment for programming in C:
 "How to Set up Visual Studio Code for C and C++ Programming" by Code Bear

-A fun first project using C!
+A fun first project using C! :D